 Is the Remote Accessible Vote by Mail System available to All Registered Voters?

 Yes.
-California law permits all registered voters to use the RAVBM system for the September 14, 2021, California Gubernatorial Recall Election, regardless of whether the voter is a voter with disabilities or a military or overseas voter.
+California law permits all registered voters to use the RAVBM system for the November 2, 2021, Special Election, regardless of whether the voter is a voter with disabilities or a military or overseas voter.

 Requesting an RAVBM